 Freeze muffins, cup cakes and slices of cake in small containers.

 Keep nuts and seeds in sealed bags or containers in the freezer.
-Only take out what you need.
+Take just out what you need.

 Wrap small pieces of hard cheese in plastic wrap.
 Freeze them.